johncmunson/blog/content/DRAFT.what-is-the-shape-of-our-universe.md

 ---
 title: What is the shape of the universe?
+description: A mathematical exploration of the shape of the universe.
 ---

 To answer this in mathematical terms, we really need to probe two things: